 - Have I used someone else's trademark to sell or promote goods or services in a way that may confuse people?

 - Does my use of a trademark only refer to someone else’s goods or services, or make some other type of non-infringing use of the trademark (example: using a trademarked word in its ordinary dictionary meaning, or using the trademark in a way that is not related to the sale or promotion of products or services)?

 If you have questions about trademark law or whether your content infringes another party’s trademark rights, you may want to contact an attorney.

-If we remove content you posted because of an intellectual property report submitted through our online form, you’ll receive a notification from Instagram that may include the name and email address of the rights owner who made the report and/or other details of the report.
-If you believe the content shouldn’t have been removed, you can follow up with the rights owner directly to try to resolve the issue.
+If we remove content you posted because of an intellectual property report submitted through our online form, you’ll receive a notification from Instagram that may include the name and email address of the rights owner who made the report and/or other details of the report. with the rights owner directly to try to resolve the issue.

-If you repeatedly post content that infringes someone else’s intellectual property rights, your account may be disabled under Instagram’s repeat infringer policy.
+If you repeatedly post content that infringes someone else’s intellectual property rights, such as copyrights or trademarks, your account may be disabled or your Page removed under Instagram’s repeat infringer policy.

 If something you posted is restored due to an appeal or because a rights owner withdrew their report, we’ll take that restoration into account under our repeat infringer policy.Learn more about what you can do if you believe your account was disabled by mistake.